iden3/circom_old/README.md

 A good starting point [is this tutorial](https://github.com/iden3/circom/blob/master/TUTORIAL.md)

+Also this [video](https://www.youtube.com/watch?v=-9TJa1hVsKA) is a good starting point.

 ### First circuit

 Creation of a circuit.
 This is an example of a NAND door: